 - Focus on the completion of existing projects: The Company aims for the timely delivery of projects while ensuring they are completed to a high standard.
-Marketing of all of the Company's commercial projects is commenced during their development phase. - Portfolio Diversification: To mitigate risk, the Company's portfolio is balanced between various sectors, locations and development stages. - Geographic location: investments are spread across Moscow, St. Petersburg, and other major regional cities.
+Marketing of all of the Company's projects usually commenced during their development stage. - Portfolio Diversification: To mitigate risk, the Company's portfolio is balanced between various sectors, locations and development stages. - Geographic location: investments are spread across Moscow, St. Petersburg, and other major regional cities.
 Investment decisions are made following a detailed feasibility study and the close examination of local and national economic and demographic data, as well as the balance between supply and anticipated demand for international standard properties.

-Focus on the progression of the development projects which have the greatest potential to deliver the best returns despite changing market conditions.
+Focus on the development of projects which have the greatest potential to deliver the best returns, despite changing market conditions.